What is a Data Breach? 7 Most Common Causes of Data Breach

 What is a Data Breach?

-Data breach is a cyber security incident that involves obtaining, disclosing or stealing of data without appropriate authority.
-This gap can be achieved through different ways such as cyberattacks, malware infections, hacking, phishing scams and insider threats.
+A data breach is a cyber security incident that involves obtaining, disclosing, or stealing data without appropriate authority.
+This gap can be achieved through different ways, such as cyberattacks, malware infections, hacking, phishing scams, and insider threats.

 It can even be caused by accidental exposition.
 Regardless of the method, the result is the same: illegal intrusion into data that poses risks of breaching the confidentiality, security, and integrity of individuals or organizations.